Learn about the relation of Olympics and sustainability

 There are rightly some big concerns surrounding the cost of hosting the games outlined by the ABC, due to the history of going over budget as I mentioned earlier.
 Nonetheless, this is a great opportunity for Australia to step up and show the world what a sustainable Olympic Games can really look like.

 The Olympics is one of the few global events we have that unites over 200 countries, with planning beginning years in advance.
-If we can apply the dedication, foresight and strategy that we have for sport, to the current climate emergency, then maybe we can celebrate achieving our climate targets decades ahead of schedule, while lighting the torch in 2032.
+If we can apply the dedication, foresight, and strategy that we have for sports to the current climate emergency, then maybe we can celebrate achieving our climate targets decades ahead of schedule, while lighting the torch in 2032.